crnbaker/advent_of_code/README.md

 # advent_of_code

-Python and C++ soltions to AdventOfCode 2022 https://adventofcode.com/2022
+Python and C++ solutions to AdventOfCode 2022 https://adventofcode.com/2022